lingogogo/lingogogo/README.md

 #### Research (In progress)

-- Optimization for controller gain in bilinear matrix inequality problem.
+- Optimization for controller gain in bilinear matrix inequality problems.